thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Secondly, and most importantly, programming languages have collections.
 Most math curriculum through high school deals almost exclusively with scalar types.
 That is every value, or placeholder for a value, in an expression is indivisible.
 4 is a scalar value as is 273.45.
 Numbers, in this case, and their accompanied operations like addition are frequently insufficient for all but the most boring of programs.
 Collections in a programming language allow us to do more by wrapping many values together into one value and manipulating it irrespective of what’s inside.

-You may already know that a program is just a series of smaller procedures specified in a particular order.
+You may already know that a program is just a list of smaller procedures specified in a particular order.
 Let’s say you want to write a series of steps to sort a collection of numbers.
 One possible solution might go something like this:

 1. Take the first number in the unsorted collection and place the rest of the numbers into one of two collections on either side.
 Lesser numbers go in the group to the left, greater numbers to the right.
 2. Repeat this procedure on both of the new collections until they are empty.